The tool can be used to compare compare scenarios or to compare periods.

 - compare quarter, months or weeks

-If you open the "Dataset info" expander the tool will indicate the most recent date, from which it is "starting back" 12 months, which in this case is the 12th of August 2017.
+...if you open the "Dataset info" expander the tool will indicate the most recent date in the dataset, from which it is "starting back" 12 months, which in this case is the 15th of March 2015.

 The chart total labels are set to "Total amount Year N-1" and "Total amount Most_Recent_12_Months."
 Since we are comparing the instances of measured data (not actual to plan) the previous period bar is colored in light grey, while the actual data bar is colored in black, as per the IBCS standard recommendations.